Cubs vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have gone 28-21 in games they were listed as the moneyline favorite (winning 57.1% of those games).
+- The Cubs have put together a 28-22 record in games they were listed as the moneyline favorite (winning 56% of those games).

-- The Cubs have an implied moneyline win probability of 55.6% in this contest.
+- Based on this contest's moneyline, the Cubs have an implied win probability of 61.5%.

-- Chicago has had an over/under set by oddsmakers 105 times, and have combined with opponents to go over the total in 55 of those games (55-46-4).
+- Chicago has combined with opponents to go over the total 56 times this season for a 56-46-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!